oguzdemirbasci/DynamicVocabAbstractiveSummariser/VocabularyPredictor/README.md

 # Dynamic Vocabulary Predictor
 This repository provides PyTorch implementations of the method named NLG-RL proposed by Hashimoto et al. [1] for reinforcement learning for sentence generation with action-space reduction.
-The vocabulary predictor in version 0.2 of their work is used in this project.
+The vocabulary predictor in version 0.2 of their work is modified for larger texts.

 Please visit https://github.com/hassyGo/NLG-RL for the original github repository.